 Lorenzo Fiori’s research intersects an important area between marine mammals and tourism.
 The AUT Doctor of Philosophy candidate is currently exploring how to interact with humpback whales in a way that maintains their safety and conservation, while also giving people an opportunity to appreciate these majestic creatures up close.

 “My research looks at cetacean interactions with tourism activities, as well as the use of small unmanned aerial vehicles (UAVs) as a tool for cetacean research.

 “I’m specifically looking at the behaviour of humpback whales during vessel approach and in-water human interactions in Vava’u in the Kingdom of Tonga.
-This study will provide baseline data for conservation government agencies, and important guidelines for tour operators involved in whale-watching tourism.”
+This study is providing baseline data for conservation government agencies, and important guidelines for tour operators involved in whale-watching tourism.”